yitaozhong/quant-factor-platform/README.md

 ## The correctness program

-Backtests are only as honest as their inputs, so correctness is treated as a program, not an afterthought:

 1. **Reference parity first.** Every factor's engine output is diffed cell-by-cell (~4.6M cells per factor) against the output of its reference script.
 Pass requires identical NaN patterns — a value where the reference has "missing" is a failure —